 In circumstances where we feel we cannot continue providing services to you, we’ll give you a minimum of seven days’ notice.

 Unless otherwise agreed in writing, if our relationship ends, any transactions previously initiated will be completed according to these terms of business.
-You will be liable to pay for any transactions concluded prior to the end of our relationship and we will be entitled to retain commission received for conducting these transactions, together with all fees charged by us.
+You’ll be liable to pay for any transactions concluded prior to the end of our relationship and we’ll be entitled to retain commission received for conducting these transactions, together with all fees charged by us.

-It is important that you read all insurance documents issued to you and ensure that you are aware of the cover, limits and other terms that apply.
+It’s important that you read all insurance documents issued to you and make sure you’re aware of the cover, limits and any other terms that apply.
 Particular attention must be paid to any warranties and conditions as failure to comply with them could invalidate your policy.

 Occasions can arise where we, or one of our associated companies, clients or product providers, may have a potential conflict of interest with business being transacted for you.
-If this happens, and we become aware that a potential conflict exists, we will write to you and obtain your consent before we carry out your instructions and we will detail the steps we will take to ensure fair treatment.
+If this happens, and we become aware a potential conflict exists, we’ll write to you and get your consent before we carry out your instructions, and we’ll detail the steps we’ll take to ensure fair treatment.

-You should take note of the required procedures in the event of a claim.
-These are explained in your policy documents.
+You’ll find what to do in the event of a claim explained in your policy documents.
 Generally, insurers require immediate notification of a claim or circumstances which might lead to a claim.
 We will employ due care and skill if we act on your behalf in respect of a claim.